 The UK holiday cottage marketplace has changed for good and with it the myriad quirky cottage options too.
 Let us take you on a tour of what you might find from the unusually ordinary to the distinctly memorable.

 Quirky holiday cottages in the UK

 Food for staycation thought, we think.
-These quirky holiday cottages are genuine one-offs, once they’re gone they’re gone.
-Be quick!
 Obviously, if you like a cosy cottage or log cabin we’ve got plenty of those to go around.